- Describe how Europeans solved their labor problems

 The economic philosophy of mercantilism shaped European perceptions of wealth from the 1500s to the late 1700s.
 Mercantilism held that only a limited amount of wealth, as measured in gold and silver bullion, existed in the world.
 In order to gain power, nations had to amass wealth by mining these precious raw materials from their colonial possessions.
 During the age of European exploration, nations employed conquest, colonization, and trade as ways to increase their share of the bounty of the New World.
 Mercantilists did not believe in free trade, arguing instead that the nation should control trade to create wealth.
 In this view, colonies existed to strengthen the colonizing nation.
 Mercantilists argued against allowing their nations to trade freely with other nations.

 Spain’s mercantilist ideas guided its economic policy.
-Every year, slaves or native workers loaded shipments of gold and silver aboard Spanish treasure fleets that sailed from Cuba for Spain.
+Every year, enslaved laborers or native workers loaded shipments of gold and silver aboard Spanish treasure fleets that sailed from Cuba for Spain.
 These ships groaned under the sheer weight of bullion, for the Spanish had found huge caches of silver and gold in the New World.
 In South America, for example, Spaniards discovered rich veins of silver ore in the mountain called Potosí and founded a settlement of the same name there.
 Throughout the sixteenth century, Potosí was a boom town, attracting settlers from many nations as well as native people from many different cultures.

 Colonial mercantilism, which was basically a set of protectionist policies designed to benefit the nation, relied on several factors: colonies rich in raw materials, cheap labor, colonial loyalty to the home government, and control of the shipping trade.
-Under this system, the colonies sent their raw materials, harvested by slaves or native workers, back to their mother country.
+Under this system, the colonies sent their raw materials, harvested by enslaved laborers or native workers, back to their mother country.
 The mother country sent back finished materials of all sorts: textiles, tools, clothing.
 The colonists could purchase these goods only from their mother country; trade with other countries was forbidden.

 The 1500s and early 1600s also introduced the process of commodification to the New World.
 American silver, tobacco, and other items, which were used by native peoples for ritual purposes, became European commodities with a monetary value that could be bought and sold.
 Before the arrival of the Spanish, for example, the Inca people of the Andes consumed chicha, a corn beer, for ritual purposes only.
 When the Spanish discovered chicha, they bought and traded for it, turning it into a commodity instead of a ritual substance.
 Commodification thus recast native economies and spurred the process of early commercial capitalism.
 New World resources, from plants to animal pelts, held the promise of wealth for European imperial powers.